 Tips for Commuting via car

-Those travelling alone can modify many of the suggestions for those using public transport; for instance, listen to an audiobook or use a voice recorder to set your daily goals.
+Those traveling alone can modify many of the suggestions for those using public transport; for instance, listen to an audiobook or use a voice recorder to set your daily goals.
 You might also use a solo journey as a chance to let loose a little.

 Did you know that singing eases stress and improves your immune system, while dancing can increase your energy levels and diminish depression?
 So when sitting in a traffic jam, turn up the tunes, sing-along, and don’t be afraid to add a little shoulder shimmy.

 But don’t feel you have to go it alone.
-Not only does carpooling cut down on emissions and save on gas money, but it can also transform your commute into a productive journey: travelling with a colleague allows time to discuss current projects or bounce ideas off each other; the changed environment will likely trigger new insights.
+Not only does carpooling cut down on emissions and save on gas money, but it can also transform your commute into a productive journey: traveling with a colleague allows time to discuss current projects or bounce ideas off each other; the changed environment will likely trigger new insights.

 Or you might use the time to build relationships, reconnecting with your partner or catching up with a friend you rarely have the time to see.